FerretDB/FerretDB/website/docs/security/authentication.md

 anonymous clients will be authenticated as user1, but clients that use `mongodb://user2:pass2@ferretdb:27018/ferretdb?tls=true&authMechanism=PLAIN` MongoDB URI will be authenticated as user2.
-Since usernames and passwords are transferred in plain text, the use of TLS is highly recommended.
+Since usernames and passwords are transferred in plain text, the use of [TLS](../security/tls.md#securing-connections-with-tls) is highly recommended.

 ## PostgreSQL backend with default username and password

 PostgreSQL server may start with default username and password.

-In the example, default username and password are specified in FerretDB's connection string `user1:pass1`.
+In following examples, default username and password are specified in FerretDB's connection string `user1:pass1`.
 See more about [creating PostgreSQL user](https://www.postgresql.org/docs/current/sql-createuser.html) and [PostgreSQL authentication methods](https://www.postgresql.org/docs/current/auth-methods.html).

 ### Using `ferretdb` package

-Start `ferretdb` by specify `--postgresql-url` with default username and password.
+Start `ferretdb` by specifying `--postgresql-url` with default username and password.

 ```sh
 ferretdb --postgresql-url=postgres://user1:pass1@postgres:5432/ferretdb